httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Query Parameters {#content-request-query-params}

-If a request target URI uses HTML form parameters in the query string as defined in {{HTMLURL}} Section 5, the `@query-params` component identifier allows addressing of individual query parameters.
-The query parameters MUST be parsed according to {{HTMLURL}} Section 5.1, resulting in a list of (`nameString`, `valueString`) tuples.
+If a request target URI uses HTML form parameters in the query string as defined in [HTMLURL, Section 5](#HTMLURL), the `@query-params` component identifier allows addressing of individual query parameters.
+The query parameters MUST be parsed according to [HTMLURL, Section 5.1](#HTMLURL), resulting in a list of (`nameString`, `valueString`) tuples.
 The REQUIRED `name` parameter of each input identifier contains the `nameString` of a single query parameter.
 Several different named query parameters MAY be included in the covered components.
 Single named parameters MAY occur in any order in the covered components.

-The component value of a single named parameter is the the `valueString` of the named query parameter defined by {{HTMLURL}} Section 5.1, which is the value after percent-encoded octets are decoded.
+The component value of a single named parameter is the the `valueString` of the named query parameter defined by [HTMLURL, Section 5.1](#HTMLURL), which is the value after percent-encoded octets are decoded.
 Note that this value does not include any leading `?` characters, equals sign `=`, or separating `&` characters.
 Named query parameters with an empty `valueString` are included with an empty string as the component value.